nci/scores/docs/maintainer.md

 ## This section covers the process for making a release from the develop branch

+### Immediately before making a release, update the release notes
+1. Change “(Upcoming Release)” to the date of the release (and correctly format the date)
+2. In the full changelog URL, change “develop” to the correct version number, i.e (https://github.com/nci/scores/compare/(X-1).(Y-1).(Z-1)...X.Y.Z)
+3. Delete any unused headers

+### On the pre-release branch
-1. Run through the notebooks manually
+1. Run through some of the notebooks manually
 2. Run the unit tests
 3. Prepare the merge request in github (do not do a rebase merge to main -- do a regular merge commit)
 4. Check readthedocs rebuilds correctly, including manually checking the version number looks right